hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step10-watch-pods.md

     Complete(r)
 }```{{copy}}

-By adding the `Pod{}` line this allow the Controller to have visibility into the Pod events.
+By adding the `Pod{}` line this allows the Controller to have visibility into the Pod events.

 ## Run Controller